 For dessert, make sure to visit Nina’s Waffles & Sweets for their great homemade ice cream.
 Just west of Main at 31 W. Mechanic St.

 Next time I want to try the Logan Inn for lunch or dinner which is located in an historic inn from 1727.

 I recently read about the Aaron Burr House, a small bed and breakfast downtown.
 It comes highly recommended and has some beautifully designed rooms.
 It is located near downtown at 80 W. Bridge St.

 Other dining options include The Dubliner On The Delaware, an Irish pub and restaurant at 34 N. Main, Nektar Wine Bar for wine and small plates and a great outdoor patio at 8 W. Mechanic St. and Greenhouse, a bar and restaurant with live music at 90 S. Main.
-A local just recommended the Marsha Brown Restaurant for creole-style cooking and located downtown in a former 125 year old stone church.
+A local just recommended the Old Stone Church of New Hope (formerly the Marsha Brown Restaurant) located downtown in a former 125 year old stone church.
 15 S. Main St.

 I love food halls.
 Since my last trip to New Hope, a new one has opened on Main St. The New Hope Ferry Market at 32 S. Main, features a number of vendors offering crepes, coffee, gyros, pastries, poke bowls, sandwiches, artisanal cheeses and meats, Indian cuisine, cookies, beer and wine.

 There are number of shops and galleries in downtown New Hope.
 One of my favorites is Goose Creek Pottery at 17 W. Ferry St. which is a ceramics studio and gallery.
 They also teach classes throughout the year.